Questions to Ask Disney Characters (plus other meet & greet tips)

 Would I recommend character meals?
 Yes — if it’s in your budget and you do your research.

-5. Do Your Research and Plan Ahead (but not too much)
+Research Character Locations (but not too much)

 I have mixed feelings about this one.